AFASSoftware/typescript-assistant/readme.md

 - `tslint.editor.json` - Extends `tslint.json` and disables some rules to make your IDE (vscode/webstorm) easier to work with.

 The folder `/src` is assumed to contain source files, but this can be modified by changing the `tsconfig.json` files and the `nyc` section in `package.json`.
-All configuration files should be able to be changed as needed.
+All configuration files can be changed as needed.

-If you are creating a browser package, you can get inspiration from maquette on how you can put browser bundles in the `dist` folder using TypeScript Assistant.
+If you are creating a browser package, you can get inspiration from [maquette](https://maquettejs.org) on how you can put browser bundles in the `dist` folder using TypeScript
+Assistant.
 See the `dist` task in the [package.json](https://github.com/AFASSoftware/maquette/blob/master/package.json).

 ## NOTE: